theamrzaki/text_summurization_abstractive_methods/README.md

 # Text Summarization models

-This repo is built to collect multiple implementations for abstractive approaches to address text summarization , for different languages (Hindi, Amharic, English, and soon isA Arabic)
+if you are able to endorse me on Arxiv, i would be more than glad https://arxiv.org/auth/endorse?x=FRBB89 thanks This repo is built to collect multiple implementations for abstractive approaches to address text summarization , for different languages (Hindi, Amharic, English, and soon isA Arabic)

 If you found this project helpful please consider citing our work, it would truly mean so much for me